obss/trapper/README.md

 ## Why You Should Use Trapper

-- You have been a `transformers` user for quite some time now.
+- You have been a `Transformers` user for quite some time now.
 However, you started to feel that some computation steps could be standardized through new abstractions.
 You wish to reuse the scripts you write for data processing, post-processing etc with different models/tokenizers easily.
 You would like to